 A Greenbelt Land Trust public access partnership

-Activity – Hinkson Creek Nature Preserve is the site of regular work days to clear invasive species, primarily bush honeysuckle.
+Activity – Hinkson Valley Nature Preserve is the site of regular work days to clear invasive species, primarily bush honeysuckle.

 Benefiting from community service volunteers from the University of Missouri and other organizations, Hinkson Valley Nature Preserve receives energetic stewardship in the form of workday crews removing invasive species.
 Thanks to these and individuals’ efforts much invasive honeysuckle has been cleared from the woodland understory.
 The resurgence of native grasses and wildflowers demonstrates the positive results of concentrated clearing projects.

 Photo Credits: Julie Youmans